 3. The Chief Editors first evaluates all submitted manuscripts.
 Manuscripts rejected at this stage are insufficiently original, have serious scientific flaws, have plagiarized content, have poor grammar or English language, or are outside the aims and scope of the journal.

-4. Those that meet the minimum criteria are normally passed on to at least two expert referees for reviewing.
+4. Those that meet the minimum criteria are normally passed on to at least two expert referees for review.

 5. Authors of manuscripts rejected at this stage will usually be informed within two weeks of receipt.

 6. Language correction is not part of the peer review process, but referees are encouraged to suggest corrections of language and style to the manuscript.

 7. Reviewer should not discuss the manuscripts with their authors either during or after the review process.

 1. The ‘author-gate’ manuscripts management system has a database of reviewers.

 2. Our reviewer database is constantly being updated.